receter/sys42/packages/components/README.md

 ```

 **Using the React Hooks**
 In addition to the React components, React hooks exist for all components and can be used in case you want more control and/or opt out of the default styling.
-There are two hooks available for every component: one that contains basic behaviour and another one that is base on the first but also contains styling related things.
+There are two hooks available for every component: one that contains basic behaviour and another one that is based on the first but also contains styling related things.
 The hooks are named the same as the components but with a `useBase`/`use` prefix.
 The hooks return everything you need to render the component.

 One use case for a hook is if you want to render a component as a different element.
 One typyical example would be a button as a react-router Link.